oblac/jodd-site/doc/madvoc/4+results.md

 would need to wrap it in your class that can be annotated.
 In most cases in web application, we actually need to return strings for various paths (redirect, forward...), so wrapping them (although possible) is not so user-friendly.
+Moreover, adding view-related annotation to your domain classes may not be acceptable.
+Fortunately, with *Madvoc* you have more alternatives.

-## Result type, value and path
+## Result name, value and path

-Most common action result type is `String` that defines where action should forward or redirect to.
-Actions that return `String` (or any non-annotated object!) are treated in a special way.
-Returned result string consist of the result _type_ (or result name) and result value:
+Common action return value is `String` that defines where action should forward or redirect to - defines the _result path_.
+Actions that return `String` (or `toString()` of non-annotated object!) are treated in a special way.
+Returned result string consist of the result _name_ and result value:

 ~~~~~
-result string = <result_type>:<result_value>
+result string = <result_name>:<result_value>
 ~~~~~

-* `result_type` - optional result type identification i.e. unique name;
+* `result_name` - optional unique result name identification;
 * `result_value` - result value, used for building result path.

-Result type defines which `ActionResult` instance will be used to render the result.
-When result type is missing, the default one is used (defined in global *Madvoc* configuration).
+Result name defines which `ActionResult` instance will be used to render the result.
+When result name is missing, the default one is used (defined in global *Madvoc* configuration).
 Result value is used to build the **result path**.
 Result path is then usually used to build a path that will be used for forwarding, redirecting etc.